 A hate crime is usually defined by state law as one that involves threats, harassment, or physical harm and is motivated by prejudice against someone's race, color, religion, national origin, ethnicity, sexual orientation or physical or mental disability.
 Laws vary by state and if hate crimes are provided for by statute, the defintions of hate crimes and penalties imposed vary.
 States that have hate crime statutes provide harsher penalites for such offenses.

-The current federal law regarding hate crimes deals with crimes where the offender is motivated by bias against a race, religion, disability, sexual orientatio, or ethnicity/national originn and only applies if the crime happens when a person is attending a public school or is at work or participating in one of four other "federally protected activities."
+The current federal law regarding hate crimes deals with crimes where the offender is motivated by bias against a race, religion, disability, sexual orientation, gender, sexual orientation, gender identity, or ethnicity/national origin.

 The following is an example of a state statute governing hate crimes: